AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 p_275689_.yHeadRot = f8;
 ```

-In the lines 1-5, different rotation values of the entity are being captured.
-An entity has many different rotation values that control
-how it is positioned in the world.
-The Y body rotation is the rotation of the main body of the entity.
-The Y rotation is the overall
-rotation around the Y-axis.
-The Y head rotation is the rotation of the head part of the entity.
-There are additional properties for each
-rotation that are suffixed with `0`.
-These properties are used to lerp between the previous and the current rotation for smooth
-transitions.
-If you ever played Minecraft, you have probably seen that if you rotate your player, the body remains in the same position
-for a bit before rotating as well.
+Lines 1-5 showed capturing of rotation values of the entity.
+An entity has many different rotation values that control how it is positioned in the world.
+The Y body rotation value is the rotation of the main body of the entity.
+The Y rotation value is the overall rotation around the Y-axis.
+The Y head rotation value is the rotation of the head part of the entity.
+Additionally, there are properties for each rotation suffixed with `0`.
+They are used to lerp between the previous and the current rotation for smooth transitions.
+If you ever played Minecraft, you have probably seen that if you rotate your player, the body remains in the same position for a bit before rotating as well.
 To achieve this effect, the distinction between the body rotation and the overall rotation is used.

-The lines 6 and 7 show us that the body and the overall rotation are set to 180°.
-The remaining calculation serves the purpose of facing
-the mouse cursor, which is irrelevant in our case.
-After that, the head rotation is set to the same values.
-But what does this mean?
-It
+Lines 6 and 7 revealed the body and the overall rotation are set to 180°.
+The remaining calculation served the purpose of facing the mouse cursor, which was irrelevant in my case.
+Afterwards, the head rotation was set to the same values.

+But what did this mean?<br>
-means that the vanilla code rotates the entity to face the opposite direction instead of the camera.
-This means that all entities are
+It meant vanilla rotated the entity to face the opposite direction instead of the camera.
+When the `renderEntityInInventory` method was called in line 14, it received a scale.
+This method did the following.
-facing away from the camera.
-When the `renderEntityInInventory` method is called, it receives the scale from the logic above.
-Interestingly, this method does the following.

 ```java:line-numbers
 guiGraphics.pose().pushPose();